cpendo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The '10-mirror permissions' file sets the mode of hello file tomirror that of olleh file in the same directory.

 The '11-directories permissions' file adds execute permission to the owner, owner group and other users of all subdirectories in the current working folder.

+The '12-directory permissions' file adds a script that creates a new directory my dir and sets it permission to 751.